-For breadfruit sold on fresh product markets the main close fresh product substitutes are the traditional staple crop and imported potatoes.
+For breadfruit sold on fresh product markets the main close fresh product substitutes are the other traditional staple crops and imported potatoes.
 To this has to be added the broader product substitution of traditional staples by imported grains (rice and wheat products).